migueldiazacevedo/migueldiazacevedo/README.md

   and a bunch of others!
 - 📫 Contact Me: [email](mailto:migueldiazacevedo@gmail.com) or [LinkedIn](https://www.linkedin.com/in/migueldiazacevedo/)
-- ⚡ Fun fact - I co-own a [coffee shop and roasting company](https://www.olascoffeeco.com/) in Brooklyn, NYC ☕.
+- ⚡ Fun fact - I am an investor in a [coffee shop and roasting company](https://www.olascoffeeco.com/) in Brooklyn, NYC ☕.
 Always up for coffee and data talk!